SystemsApproach/private5g/software.rst

 used to bring up a running instance of Aether on local hardware.

-A multi-site deployment of Aether has been running since 2020 in support of the *Pronto Research Project*, but that deployment depends on a ops team with significant insider knowledge about the engineering details.
+A multi-site deployment of Aether has been running since 2020 in support of the *Pronto Project*, but that deployment depends on a ops team with significant insider knowledge about Aether's engineering details.
 It is difficult for individuals to reproduce that know-how and bring up their own Aether clusters.
 As an alternative, Aether is also available as two self-contained software packages that are